-Let's face it, most of us in our leadership roles are so busy running our councils and events that we aren't very good at thinking or doing publicity.
-In terms of your council and its' success, we need to do a mind shift to see publicity as the first step and one of your best tools for growth and success.
-Done well and consistently, publicity provides the RIGHT information about your programs/events to your target audience(s)...that being your Pastor, your council members, your parish family, and your community and what they need to know to support your efforts.
-Success starts ahead of your event with well-planned, quality information and facts that are timed right so that those who are closest (council members and parishioners) can support your efforts by hearing about and wanting to participate in all these great charitable acts you are doing.
+Most of us in leadership roles are so busy running our councils and events that we aren't very good at thinking about or wanting to take the extra step of doing publicity.
+In terms of your council and its success, we need to do a mind shift to see publicity as the first step and one of your best tools for growth and success.
+Done well and consistently, publicity provides the RIGHT information that your target audiences (Pastor, Council, Parishioners and community) need to know about your programs/events to support your efforts.
+It's not rocket science and it doesn't need to be difficult.
+Success is in its simplicity: PLAN IT, WRITE IT, FOLLOW UP.